systemd/mkosi/mkosi/resources/mkosi.md

 `qemu`
 :   Similar to `boot`, but uses the configured virtual machine monitor (by
-    default `qemu`) to boot up the image, i.e. instead of container virtualization virtual machine virtualization is used.
+    default `qemu`) to boot up the image, i.e. instead of container virtualization, virtual machine virtualization is used.
 How extra command line arguments are interpreted depends on the configured virtual machine monitor.
 See `VirtualMachineMonitor=` for more information.